Gallery-Akaia/Dream-Voice/replit.md

-# Radio New Power
+# Radio New Voice

 ## Overview

-Radio New Power is a 24/7 streaming radio application with synchronized playback across all listeners.
+Radio New Voice is a 24/7 streaming radio application with synchronized playback across all listeners.
 The platform features a public-facing listener interface and a comprehensive admin panel for managing broadcasts, playlists, and live streaming controls.
 The system maintains real-time synchronization through WebSocket connections, ensuring all listeners hear the same audio at the same position simultaneously.

 **Project Status:** MVP Complete - Core features functional, ready for testing and deployment